themaybhatti/terraform-connect-template/README.md

 - **Quick Connects** --> _Creates a list of destinations for common transfers._
 - **Agent Status** --> _Creates a agent status but using the AWS CLI._
 - **AWS resources** --> _Creation of the AWS resources such as Lambda function/DynamoDB which are associated with connect instance_

+### Not avaialable in terraform:

+- Agent Status
+- Call Evaluation
+- Prompts